Privacy Policy

 Sharing information outside the UK

-Data security
+Data Security

 We implement appropriate technical and organisational measures to protect personal information from unauthorised access, alteration, disclosure, loss or misuse.
 This includes secure cloud-based systems, restricted access controls and encrypted payment processing.

-If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the top of this notice.
-If you remain unhappy, you can also complain to the ICO.
+If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the top of this privacy notice.

-- Helpline: 0303 123 1113
+- Helpline number: 0303 123 1113

-- Website: ico.org.uk/make-a-complaint
+- Website: https://www.ico.org.uk/make-a-complaint